highscrren-dotcom/paperhands/docs/types/IMCPMessage.md

 type IMCPMessage = IMCPTextMessage | IMCPImageMessage;
 ```

-Message emitted to the MCP agent by getMessages.
+Message emitted to the MCP (Model Context Protocol) agent by getMessages.
 Discriminated union of text and image messages.